andgineer/sorokin.engineer/posts/en/_posts/2016-11-07-nfc_mifare_reader.md

 and [ACR122](https://www.acs.com.hk/en/products/3/acr122u-usb-nfc-reader/).

-Of cause you can use you NFC-enabled mobile phone but in my case I had to develop application for work with Moscow subway system cards.
+Of cause you can use you NFC-enabled mobile phone but in my case I had to develop Windows application for work with Moscow subway system cards.

 ### Python library